Welcome to today's edition of the Rush 24-7 podcast.

 I mean, we have to allow that the Iranians got their clocks cleaned.

-This is this is the State Department spokesman's talking.
+This is the State Department spokesman's talking.

-We have to allow, we have to understand that our superior negotiators, led by our superior world leader Barack Obama, really just skunked the Iranians in these talks.
+We have to allow, we have to understand that our superior negotiators, led by our superior world leader, Barack Obama, really just skunked the Iranians in these talks.

-So the Ayatollah hominy will go on Iranian TV and tell everybody's got a nuke coming in two years just to save face, and we're gonna have to understand this.
+So the Ayatollah hominy will go on Iranian TV and tell everybody he's got a nuke coming in two years just to save ASEAN.

-So we're gonna have whatever.
+So we're going to have whatever.

 And nothing is going to be written down.

-I mean, did the Obama administration, do they really think they can make a gentleman's agreement with these lunatics in Iran?
+Does the Obama administration, do they really think they can make a gentleman's agreement with these lunatics in Iran?

-They really think that they can take the mullahs at their word.
+They really think that they can take the mullahs at their word?

-I I think Obama does.
+I think Obama does.

-I think Obama thinks, based on his personality type and the way he comported himself in the 2007-2008 campaign period, that he believes in the power of his words, the power of his charismatic personality, and whatever else he thinks he's got going for him.
+I think Obama thinks, based on his personality type and the way he comported himself in the 2007, 2008 campaign period, that he believes in the power of his words, the power of his charismatic personality and whatever else he thinks he's got going for him.

 Because I think, see, Obama will be more than happy to take the Iranians at their word.